Liberal, moderate divide on display in Democratic debate

 His vulnerabilities surfaced, however, in the final minutes of the debate, when he was pressed on a decades-old statement regarding school integration.
 Biden rambled in talking about his support of teachers, the lack of resources for educators and at one point seemed to encourage parents to play records for their children to expand their vocabulary before segueing into talk of Latin America.

-The party’s 2020 class, once featuring two dozen candidates, has essentially been cut in half by party rules requiring higher polling and fundraising standards.
-Just 10 candidates qualified for Thursday’s affair, though more than that have qualified for next month’s round.
+The party’s 2020 class, once featuring two dozen candidates, has essentially been cut in half by party rules requiring higher polling and fundraising standards for debates.
+Just 10 candidates qualified for Thursday’s affair, though more have qualified for next month’s round.

 Those in the second tier, after Biden, Warren and Sanders, are under increasing pressure to break out of the pack.
 They all assailed Trump.